thenatzzz/Qsearch_MSc_Final_project/README.md

 3. VISUALIZE_DIST: to see how distribution of model: mean, median, mode, max

 REQUIREMENTS:
-1. tensorflow for MNIST, CIFAR-10
+1. Tensorflow for MNIST, CIFAR-10
-2. keras for CIFAR-10
+2. Keras for CIFAR-10
-3. seaborn for visualization
+3. Seaborn for visualization
 4. (Optional) ffmpeg for visualizing heatmap png files
 5. (Optional) using GPU setup to speed up training